 I’m dedicated to the safety of my family, our employees, customers and community as we progress through this season of time.
-I encourage you to be alert and active with the safety guidelines provided by CDC and WHO and to also set your focus on things you can make a difference in doing or thinking about versus the things you can not control.
+I encourage you to be alert and active with safety and perserverance in mind and to also set your focus on things you can make a difference in doing or thinking about versus the things you can not control.
 We all, at Thought Out Company, value our customers and extend our hearts and prayers as we move forward.

 Thought Out Company, LLC